 Homeschooling accreditation happens when your homeschool is compared to the current and established educational standards to see if they measure up – if they match up satisfactorily, the program is accredited.
 If they don’t, it’s not.

 If a program doesn’t have accreditation, it doesn’t mean the program is no good (even though accredited institutions might want you to believe this).
-However, it may mean the program doesn’t fit with what is currently accepted as a normal educational standard.
+However, it may mean the program doesn’t fit with what is currently accepted as a usual educational standard.

 Some people might say homeschooling accreditation is a method of differentiating homeschools that uphold consistent academic standards and homeschools that don’t.
 However, it seems that this is only sometimes the case.